امکانسنجی معامله داراییهای دیجیتال در بستر متاورس؛ کاوشی در شبهه غرری بودن آن

 From an Islamic legal perspective, the legitimacy of contracts hinges on the satisfaction of several requirements: the intention and consent of contracting parties, their legal capacity, the legitimacy of the transaction’s purpose, and most importantly, the unambiguous definition of the subject matter.
 The central challenge in metaverse transactions lies in verifying the nature and value of digital assets that do not possess a tangible counterpart.
 Unlike traditional commodities, these assets exist entirely in a virtual form, which can introduce elements of uncertainty and lead to potential disputes.

-One of the core doctrines in Islamic law that addresses uncertainty is the concept of Gharar.
+One of the core doctrines in Islamic law that addresses uncertainty is the concept of an uncertain transaction [Gharar].
 Gharar refers to excessive ambiguity or risk arising from incomplete information or the uncertain outcome of contractual obligations.
 Given the intangible and abstract characteristics of metaverse assets, questions arise about whether such transactions inherently involve Gharar to a degree that might invalidate the contract under Islamic jurisprudence (Fiqh).
 This article aims to provide a foundational examination of these issues, thereby shedding light on the feasibility of metaverse transactions from the standpoint of Islamic law.

 ∴ Research Question ∴